awsdocs/aws-powershell-user-guide/doc_source/pstools-getting-set-up-linux-mac.rst

 * Ubuntu 14.04 LTS and newer
 * CentOS Linux 7
 * Arch Linux
-* Debian 8
+* Debian 8.7 and newer
 * Red Hat Enterprise Linux 7
+* OpenSUSE 42.2
+* Fedora 25 and 26
 * macOS 10.12
-* Kali

-For more information about how to install PowerShell Core on computers that do not run Windows, see `Package installation instructions (Linux) <https://github.com/PowerShell/PowerShell/blob/master/docs/installation/linux.md>`_ in the GitHub repository for the Microsoft PowerShell project.
+Some Linux-based operating systems, such as Arch and Kali, are not officially supported, but have community support.
+For more information about how to install PowerShell Core on computers that do not run Windows, see
+`Package installation instructions (Linux) <https://github.com/PowerShell/PowerShell/blob/master/docs/installation/linux.md>`_ in the GitHub repository for the Microsoft PowerShell project.

 After you install PowerShell Core, you can find the AWS Tools for PowerShell Core on